 In 2000, YIS became the first school in Japan to offer the Reggio Emilia programme for the early learners, and a year later became the first school in Japan authorized to offer the Primary Years Programme of the IBO, the International Baccalaureate Organisation.
 By 2003, the school’s structure included the Early Learning Centre, (ages 3-5), an Elementary School (K-5), a Middle School, (Grades 6-8) and a High School, (Grades 9-12).

-Presently, with an enrolment of around 650 students representing over 45 nationalities and faculty and staff numbering almost 100 people spanning over 15 nationalities, supported by various programmes and a culture rich in diversity, YIS strives to offer its internationally minded students a well-balanced international education.
+With students from over 54 nationalities and more than 100 faculty and staff spanning over 18 nationalities, supported by various programs and a culture rich in diversity, YIS strives to offer its internationally minded students a well-balanced international education.
 The school's curricula, its student-centered approach to teaching and learning, and its mission, values and aims, all add in promoting the continuum for learning in an international context.
 Aspiring to instill the qualities embodied in the IB Learner Profile, YIS helps students to become better communicators, become more open-minded, principled, inquirers, knowledgeable, thinkers, caring citizens, risk-takers, balanced and reflective.